odilitime/strip/README.md

 Use the key to decode your message
 `# node decrypt.js key < msg`

-Use message and the plain text equivalent to brute the key `# node bruteKey.js inputKey "This is my message" < msg > outputKey`
+Use message and the plain text equivalent to try to reverse the key `# node bruteKey.js inputKey "This is my message" < msg > outputKey`

 ## API